 Eligible Call Modules CM2023-01.
 Direct current (DC) technologies for power networks (TRI1) CM2023-02.
 Energy system flexibility: renewables production, storage and system integration (TRI1+TRI2) CM2023-03A/03B.
 Advanced renewable energy technologies for power production (TRI2) CM2023-04.
 Carbon capture, utilisation, and storage (CCUS) (TRI3) CM2023-05.
 Hydrogen and renewable fuels (TRI3) CM2023-06.
 Heating and cooling technologies (TRI4) CM2023-08.
 Integrated regional energy systems (TRI5) CM2023-09.
 Integrated industrial energy systems (TRI6) CM2023-10A/10B.
-Clean energy integration in the built environment (TRI7) Eligible types of RDI and TRL Type of research: • Industrial/Applied research • Experimental development TRL: 4-8 Polish applicants shall declare the TRL of their research in the pre-proposals and full proposals.
+Clean energy integration in the built environment (TRI7) Type of research: Eligible types of RDI and TRL Industrial/Applied research Experimental development TRL: 4-8 Polish applicants shall declare the TRL of their research in the pre-proposals and full proposals.
 Submission of proposal /documentation at national/regional level Polish Participants will be informed and invited to submit Polish full proposal once the international evaluation and the ranking list will be established.
 Only projects recommended for funding will be asked to submit a national application form (NAF).
 All eligible entities, invited to submit Polish full proposal are obliged to use the rate of exchange of The European Central Bank dated on the day of opening the call.
 If more than one Polish entity participates in the project, the national application is submitted by a consortium (group of entities) of all Polish entities.
-Additional eligibility criteria n/a
+Additional eligibility criteria n/a Eligible costs The eligible costs shall be the following: 1. personnel costs (researchers, technicians and other supporting staff to the extent employed on the research project);